JayKrishna05/Silicon_Wafer_Defect_Detection/README.md

 Silicon Wafer Defect Detection Using Vision Transformers (WM-811K)

-This repository implements a robust training pipeline for silicon wafer defect classification using a Vision Transformer (ViT-Tiny) model trained on the WM-811K / LSWMD dataset.
+This repository implements a training pipeline for silicon wafer defect classification using a Vision Transformer (ViT-Tiny) model trained on the WM-811K / LSWMD dataset.

-The training script supports
-automatic checkpointing, safe interruption handling, and true pause/resume functionality without loss of progress.
+The training script supports automatic checkpointing, safe interruption handling, and true pause/resume functionality without loss of progress.

 Project Structure